 - Fails to heal within three weeks

 In other words, be concerned by a lesion that looks different from your other skin spots.
-This is sometimes called an ugly duckling—in New Zealand we often use another term, a black sheep.
+This is sometimes called an ugly duckling—in New Zealand, we often use another term, a black sheep.
 The good news is that most ugly ducklings turn out to be harmless.
-Benign moles, freckles and seborrhoeic keratoses can be hard to distinguish from skin cancers at times.
+Benign melanocytic naevus (moles), freckles and seborrhoeic keratoses can be hard to distinguish from skin cancers at times.

 What parts of my skin should I check?

-- Self skin examination should include the scalp, face, neck, beneath facial hair and trunk.
+- The self-skin examination should include the scalp, face, neck, beneath facial hair and trunk.

-- On the upper part of the body, self skin examination should include the armpits, hands, finger webs and nail beds.
+- On the upper part of the body, the self-skin examination should include the armpits, hands, finger webs and nail beds.

 - A mirror should be used to examine the back and skin between the buttocks.

 - On the legs, it should include toe webs, toenail beds and soles of the feet.

 - Print the body map below to mark the site of any lesions you're concerned about.